rakutentech/ios-miniapp/USERGUIDE.md

 ##### Share Mini app content

 By default, Mini App iOS SDK can open its own controller for content sharing.
-If you want to override this, you just have to implement the `MiniAppMessageAndShareDelegate`, which is a subprotocol of `MiniAppMessageDelegate`.
+If you want to override this, you just have to implement the `shareContent(info: MiniAppShareContent, completionHandler: @escaping (Result<MASDKProtocolResponse, Error>) -> Void)` from `MiniAppMessageAndShareDelegate`, which is part of `MiniAppMessageDelegate`.

 ```swift
 extension ViewController: MiniAppMessageAndShareDelegate {